espruino/BangleApps/apps/multitimer/README.md

 ## WARNING
 * Editing timers in another app (such as the default Alarm app) is not recommended.
 Editing alarms should not be a problem (in theory).
 * This app uses the [Scheduler library](https://banglejs.com/apps/?id=sched).
 * To avoid potential conflicts with other apps that uses sched (especially ones that make use of the data and js field), this app only lists timers and alarms that it created - any made outside the app will be ignored.
+GB alarms are currently an exception as they do not make use of the data and js field.
 * A keyboard app is only used for adding messages to timers and is therefore not strictly needed.